KVM switch: Use

 KVM switches differ in the number of computers that can be connected.
 Traditional switching configurations range from 2 to 64 possible computers attached to a single device.
-Enterprise-grade devices interconnected via daisy-chained and/or cascaded methods can support a total of 512 computers equally accessed by any given user console.
+Enterprise-grade devices interconnected via daisy-chained and/or cascaded methods can support over 1,000 devices equally accessed by any given user console.

 Video bandwidth

-While HDMI, DisplayPort, and DVI switches have been manufactured, VGA is still the most common video connector found with KVM switches, although many switches are now compatible with DVI connectors.
+While HDMI, DisplayPort, and DVI switches have been manufactured, VGA is still the most common video connector found with KVM switches for industrial applications and manufacturing applications, although many switches are now compatible with HDMI and DisplayPort connectors.
 Analogue switches can be built with varying capacities for video bandwidth, affecting the unit's overall cost and quality.
 A typical consumer-grade switch provides up to 200 MHz bandwidth, allowing for high-definition resolutions at 60 Hz.

 For analog video, resolution and refresh rate are the primary factors in determining the amount of bandwidth needed for the signal.
 The method of converting these factors into bandwidth requirements is a point of ambiguity, in part because it is dependent on the analogue nature and state of the hardware.
 The same piece of equipment may require more bandwidth as it ages due to increased degradation of the source signal.
 Most conversion formulas attempt to approximate the amount of bandwidth needed, including a margin of safety.
 As a rule of thumb, switch circuitry should provide up to three times the bandwidth required by the original signal specification, as this allows most instances of signal loss to be contained outside the range of the signal that is pertinent to picture quality.

 As CRT-based displays are dependent on refresh rate to prevent flickering, they generally require more bandwidth than comparable flat panel displays.

+High-resolution and High-refresh-rate monitors become standard setups for advanced high-end KVM switches (specially with Gaming PC).